-Share your passion and knowledge about Buzzards Bay by joining our educational docent team.
-Docents are enthusiastic, dependable community members who choose to help out at one of our learning centers in New Bedford, Acushnet or Woods Hole (Memorial Day to Labor Day).
-Volunteers also help with special projects as needed.
+Share your passion and knowledge about Buzzards Bay by joining our Learning Center support team.
+Learning Center volunteers are enthusiastic, dependable community members who choose to help out at one of our learning centers in New Bedford (year-round) or Woods Hole (Memorial Day to Labor Day).
+Volunteers also help with special projects around the office as needed.

 If you love the Coalition and want to tell everybody about Buzzards Bay, then volunteer at a local fair or festival.
 Outreach volunteers hand out educational materials and talk to people about the Bay and the Coalition’s work.
 Even if you’ve never been an outreach volunteer before, we can pair you with an experienced volunteer.

 Buzzards Bay Swim

 The Buzzards Bay Swim, held each June, is a fun, action-packed morning with lots of volunteer needs!
-Volunteers can help at the start line in New Bedford or at the finish line in Fairhaven, or on their own time in the days and weeks before the event.
+Volunteers can help at the start line in New Bedford, at the finish line in Fairhaven, or on their own time in the days and weeks before the event.
 (View all Buzzards Bay Swim volunteer opportunities.)

 Buzzards Bay Watershed Ride

 The Buzzards Bay Watershed Ride, held each October, is an exciting, day-long event with lots of opportunities to volunteer!
 Volunteers can help at the start lines in Little Compton and Westport, at the Rochester lunch stop, at the Woods Hole finish line, on the road at checkpoints throughout the route, or on their own time in the days and weeks before the event.
 (View all Buzzards Bay Watershed Ride volunteer opportunities.)